NBAS research

 Schilling, M., Nicolson, S., Ridgway, L. (2017).
 When mother reports panic and sadness, how might we therapeutically support mother and baby?
 A reflective case study using the NBO.
 Australian Journal of Child and Family Health Nursing, 15, 1, 4-8.

-Magalhaes, L., Dittz, E., Guimaraes, M. A. P., Lindgren Alves, C.1.
-The NBO as relationships building tool in Brazil: the perspective of mothers and professionals.
+Magalhaes, L., Dittz, E., Guimaraes, M. A. P., Lindgren Alves, C. (2016).
+The Newborn Behavioral Observation as relationships building tool In Brazil: the perspective of mothers and professionals.
 Presented at the 15th World Congress of WAIMH, Prague, June 2016.

 Nugent, J .K.
 (2015).
 The Newborn Behavioral Observations (NBO) System as a Form of Intervention and Support for New Parents.
 Zero to Three Journal, 36, 1, 2-10. https://eric.ed.gov/?id=EJ1123854